Feeling stuck in your head, do thoughts spiral around, feeling overwhelmed or unsure why you feel the way you do?

 50-minute weekly session - £70

-I run my In-Person practice from The Eaves, in Farnham and Surrey Holistic in Godalming.
+I run my In-Person practice from Surrey Holistic in Godalming.

 I also provide counselling on-line and by phone.